silverkea/google-cloud-notes/App Engine.md

 Automatically scales application in response to amount of traffic it receives.

-Can easily run multiple versions of application to test new features with en d users.
+Can easily run multiple versions of application to test new features with end users.